ensieh-sharifnia/MC-PSCC2022/README.md

 List of all dependencies are avialable in the `requirement.txt` and `mc-pscc2022.yml`

 ## Quick start
-Run `Multi-Area-Case-Study_PSCC2022.ipynb` to reproduce case study's result
+Please extract the compressed files in `data\process-data\generated-load` and run `Multi-Area-Case-Study_PSCC2022.ipynb` to reproduce case study's result

 ### NOTE
 Find Generative models at: https://github.com/ChenguangWang-Sam/PSCC2022-CVAE